amindeed/Antispam-Miniproxy/WorkLog.md

 ## <u>2016-09-24 :</u>

 Been customizing Creative Tim's "Coming Sssoon Page" to create a basic responsive "Coming Soon" page as a frontend.

+## <u>2016-09-27 :</u>

+Further customizations : removed page's header and footer, and a couple of other CSS tweaks.